RyXeleron/ExecStats/README.md

     - **Supports**: PC

 34. **Nezur**
-    - **Status**: Working, possibly detected.
+    - **Status**: Working, detected.
-    - **Details**: Nezur is a freemium that recently turned from an AI Aimbot into a nice external executor.
-Similar to Solara, it is level 3 with a comparable UNC score.
+    - **Details**: Originally known as an AI-based Aimbot that uses core technology from Aimmy, it now has an external executor with around 60% UNCs.
     - **Supports**: PC

 35. **Nexus Admin**